halaxa/json-machine/README.md

 ### Symfony HttpClient
 A stream response of Symfony HttpClient works as iterator.
 And because JSON Machine is based on iterators, the integration with Symfony HttpClient is very simple.
-See working [HttpClient example](src/examples/symfonyHttpClient.php).
+See [HttpClient example](src/examples/symfonyHttpClient.php).

 ## Efficiency of parsing streams/files